rwxrob/skilstak/docs/boost/2023/README.md

 # 2023 Boost overview

-Here's what we currently plan to cover over approximately 30 weeks in 2023 with an estimated completion date sometime around December 16th based on two hours per week (the least we have ever done per week).
-Most all are accomplished from the terminal command line (and not a graphic user interface):
+Here's what we currently plan to cover.
+We always start on May the 4th and plan to take approximately 34 weeks with an estimated completion date sometime around January 13, 2024 based on approximately two hours per week (the least we have ever done per week).
+(Estimate is updated regularly and dynamically from the duration estimated below.)

 !!! note "Consider waiting until we are done"